Facebook iconShadow Testing a Beginners Guide - F22 Labs

 When Should You Use Shadow Releases?

-Shadow releases are particularly useful when:
+Shadow releases are most effective when:

 Suggested Reads- 10 Types of Automation Testing You Need To Know